Who runs the

 help, lets talk.

-What does it take to make a site
+take to make a site

 like this?
 No actual spit or baling wire is involved.